 Native Americans Waged Total War

-The Iroquois were known for torturing any warriors they captured in battle, sometimes going as far as tying them to a post, scalping them, and then burning them alive.
+The Iroquois were known for systematically harming any warriors they captured in battle, sometimes going as far as tying them to a post, scalping them, and then burning them alive.
 It was considered weakness to cry out during these attacks.
-British observers report several accounts of Native Americans enduring incredible torture without making a noise.
+British observers report several accounts of Native Americans enduring incredible pain without making a noise.